 However, as part of a maritime project, named Green Ship of the Future, 20 partners have identified large potential energy optimisations on ships using current technical solutions that can be retrofitted to large ships.
 These solutions are in highlighted in a new report aiming to make the shipping industry greener.

 “It is evident that implementation of a greenhouse gas-neutral fuel is necessary, from both an environmental, climate and compliance perspective, but it is also evident that it will be years before we can rely purely on sustainable sources of energy.
-Therefore, we must constantly seek innovations in existing assets and ensure optimal energy efficiency, to keep the negative impact on environment as low as possible and reduce the overall energy cost,” stated Green Ship of the Future in their report.
+Therefore, we must constantly seek innovations in existing assets and ensure optimal energy efficiency, to keep the negative impact on the environment as low as possible and reduce the overall energy cost,” stated Green Ship of the Future in their report.

 The report shows potential savings of up to 27 per cent by optimising ships with existing technology.
 The solutions can be retrofitted with a return on investment of less than 3 years.